airwick989/airwick989/README.md

 ### A bit about Me
 Hi, I'm Ridwan Hossain.
 I'm a full-stack software developer 🚀 with a passion for web programming 🌎 and a strong interest in data analysis and algorithms 📊.
-I'm currently a 4th-year student @UOIT 👨‍🎓, where I am also a Software Development Intern 👨‍💻.
+I'm currently a 4th-year student @OTU (Ontario Tech University) 👨‍🎓, where I am also a Software Research and Development Technician 👨‍💻.

-I possess thorough technical experience across numerous key projects, where objectives included developing optimal code solutions for a variety of tasks.
+I possess thorough technical experience across numerous key projects focused in full-stack web development, mobile development, DevOps engineering, cloud computing, software engineering, and real-time embedded software.
 Tasks included fulfilling an array of use cases, surveying critical parameters, and working within crucial constraints to meet project expectations ✅.

-I have extensive knowledge of key principles that drive successful software development and architecture and have been able to apply them in conjunction with a number of relevant languages and software technologies 🛠.
+I have extensive knowledge of key principles that drive successful architecture and I have been able to apply them in conjunction with a number of relevant languages and software technologies 🛠.

-I am highly effective in a collaborative environment, where I have taken on the leadership role across a majority of my projects, allowing me to excel in delegating work amongst team members according to strengths and administering strong communication 🤝.
+I am highly effective in a collaborative environment and I possess excellent communication skills which allow me to thrive when working within a large team 🤝.

-I am passionate about working in a large team to engineer leading software and look forward to continuing to develop high-level technical solutions ⚙️.
+I am passionate about working with others to engineer leading software and look forward to continuing to develop high-level technical solutions ⚙️.

 **Lets connect!**
 - <img src="logo.png" alt="logo" width="15"/> [LinkedIn](https://www.linkedin.com/in/ridwan-hossain-a5b3121a4)